Maid Food Allowance Singapore 2026: The S$300 Rule Explained

 The Upwill View

-Reviewed by Wendy Tan, Senior Placement Consultant at Upwill Employment Services (EA Licence 24C2628).
-Wendy has placed over 600 helpers across Singapore households and routinely advises first-time employers on welfare compliance.
-Last reviewed: 20 May 2026.
+Reviewed by Yvonne, Senior Placement Consultant at Upwill Employment Services (EA Licence 24C2628).
+Last reviewed: 31 May 2026.